 - 1. The cumulative or session grade point average falls below the minimum level allowed.
-Grades accompanied by an incomplete ("I") will not be taken in consideration for the G.P.A. during any session in which an "I" is obtained. - 2.
+Grades accompanied by an incomplete ("I") will not be taken into consideration for the GPA during any session in which an "I" is obtained. - 2.
 Three incompletes ("I") are received in one session.